YinYue33/Design-Pattern/Proxy-Pattern/README.md

 # Protection Proxy
 ## Motivation
-In a matchmaking application, only the owner of the account can change hid interest while only others can rate him.
+In a matchmaking application, only the owner of the account can change his interest while only others can rate him.
 We need to provide some access control for this application

 ## Goal
 controls access to a resource based on access rights.